ai-med/abcd_study/README.md

    --n: Number of successive k-fold CV runs (int)
    --num_permutations: Number of random permutations (int)
    ```
-**Note:** Running these experiments will take extended amounts of time (about 20 hours for a single repeat of 5-fold cross validation on a fast machine) and consider parallelizing computations on several machines by using different seeds.
+**Note:** Running these experiments will take extended amounts of time (about 20 hours for a single repeat of 5-fold cross validation on a fast machine).
+Consider parallelizing computations on several machines by using different seeds.

 Evaluation and visualization
 ============================